Lokesh-Burma/BlackjackAPI/README.md

 Registered the above models in api/admin.py to easily add and view data

 Can add and display user, game and hand information through /admin url

+Use admin credentials to login - (Lokesh, 12345)

 Used migrations to store data received through admin url, in sqlite3 database